 In Photos: Water Protectors Return to Standing Rock—This Time for Healing

-It’s been about a year since thousands of people arrived a day from all over the world to join the Standing Rock Sioux on the Dakota plains to protect the Missouri River.
+It’s been about a year since thousands of people were arriving each day from all over the world to join the Lakota, Nakota, and Dakota nations on the Dakota plains to protect the Missouri River.
 The camps are gone now, but the awakening to protect the water, land, and tribal sovereignty continues in Oceti Sakowin territory.

 But first, people had to heal.

-Last week, I joined the Mní Wičoni Healing Gathering near Porcupine Creek in the Standing Rock Nation.
+Last week, I joined the Mní Wičoni Healing Gathering near Porcupine Creek at Standing Rock.
 The water protectors returned.
-Those who had spent time over the past year in this place creating community, praying, protesting traveled from distant places to once again pray, laugh, and heal.
+Those who had spent time over the past year in this place creating community, praying, and standing strong traveled from distant places to once again pray, laugh, and heal.
 I personally was in need of this medicine and was grateful.
 For over half a year, I documented the opposition to the Dakota Access pipeline and wanted to see how other folks were doing.
 This time around, the energy was reflective.
 It felt like the end of a chapter, and a transition to new front lines.
 The fire at Oceti Sakowin taught us that, in fact, we carry its flame within us and that there is no turning back.

 CEREMONY: When you arrived at Oceti Sakowin, security at the gate would say, “Welcome home.”
 In this way, every person that entered camp was entering their own ceremony.
 Some came for a couple of days or stayed for months.
 Some never left.
 The ground and the sky there were home to their prayers.
 Ancestral and modern.
 And just like that, some warriors were born.